SAP/cf-nodejs-logging-support/docs/general-usage/02-message-logs.md

 {: .no_toc }

 In addition to request logging this library also supports logging of application messages.
-Message logs contain at least some message and also a set of CF metadata.
+Message logs contain at least some message and also CF metadata.

 <details open markdown="block">
   <summary>